meltyourface/blank/posts/Diabolic-Gnostic-ritualsSanta-Muerte-tradition/Santa-Muertes-Dark-Gnostic-Rituals-Syncretism-Invocation-Transformation/index.md

 The following are some common practices that a student of diabolic Gnostic rituals in the Santa Muerte tradition can engage in:

-Purification: Before engaging in a diabolic Gnostic ritual, a practitioner must purify their body, mind, and spirit to create a clean foundation for their magical work.
+**Purification**: Before engaging in a diabolic Gnostic ritual, a practitioner must purify their body, mind, and spirit to create a clean foundation for their magical work.

 Setting the stage: Create a sacred space for the ritual, choosing an altar with representations of the invoked entities and Santa Muerte, along with any other offerings or tools needed for the working.

-Invocation: The practitioner must intone the invocations, mantras, or prayers that connect them with the invoked entities and the energies of Santa Muerte.
+**Invocation**: The practitioner must intone the invocations, mantras, or prayers that connect them with the invoked entities and the energies of Santa Muerte.

 Engaging with the energies: During the ritual, the practitioner may perform acts of devotion, such as burning incense, offering food, or making proclamations of loyalty and commitment to the invoked forces.